jfilatow/AI-Playbook/pages/responsible-practices/ethics.md

 ![MYOB Banner](../../assets/images/myob-banner.png)
+---

 # Ethics for AI Tooling

 ---
-- Section owner:  [Julian Vido] (julian.vido@myob.com) AI Safety Lead
-- Updated:  11/09/2025
----

-This guidance helps you use AI tools responsibly when implementing AI in the software development lifecycle.
+This guidance helps you use AI tools responsibly when implementing and working with AI in the software development lifecycle.

 ## Core principles for AI tool use